Kushwaha-vipul/FinancialAIAgent/README.md

 #  FinancialAIAgent – AI-Powered Financial Assistant

 FinAgentX is an AI-driven financial assistant that helps users with **financial queries, insights, and auto-generated reports (PDF & PPT)**.
-It combines **Natural Language Processing, Knowledge Retrieval, and Report Generation** to deliver actionable results in seconds.
+It combines **Natural Language Processing, Knowledge Retrieval, and Report Generation** to deliver  results.

 ---